 Grants Available Include (for first degree undergraduate students only):

 Federal Pell Grant: Pell Grants are available to needy undergraduate students.
-Full-time students may receive Pell Grants for three quarters per year.
+Full-time students may receive Pell Grants for four quarters per year.
 Part time students will receive prorated Pell amounts.
-Awards range from $650.00 per quarter up to $1,938.00 per quarter, depending on need and enrollment status.
+Awards range from $650.00 per quarter up to $1,973.00 per quarter, depending on need and enrollment status.

 Loans are the most common source of financial aid.
 Most students find it necessary to borrow at least some money during their college careers.
 However, keep in mind that the money borrowed now will have to be repaid with interest upon graduation or withdrawal from the institution.